TeraJaQ/HackPad/Arduino_tools/ReadMe.md

-To prepare and upload the HackPad on the Arduino Pro micro you need:
+To prepare and upload the HackPad on the Arduino Pro micro you need to follow these steps:

-- install the Arduino IDE version 1.8.12
+- install Arduino IDE version 1.8.12
-- install the Arduino hardware (bootloader) provided in this repo
+- download and unzip the HackMidiMask_HackPad bootloader and ...

+on windows copy this folder in:
+*C:\Users\[YourUser]\Documents\Arduino\hardware*

+on Mac copy this folder in:
+*/Users/[YourUser]/Documents/Arduino/hardware*

-- install the Arduino library provided in this repo
+- download and unzip the Arduino library provided and ...

+on windows copy this folder in:
+*C:\Users\[YourUser]\Documents\Arduino\libraries*

+on Mac copy this folder in:
+*/Users/[YourUser]/Documents/Arduino/libraries*

 - also install via Arduino IDE these library
 	- MIDIUSB (version 1.0.5)
 	- MIDI Library (version 4.3.1)

-The steps are:
 - connect your Arduino UNO to your Arduino IDE
 - upload to your Arduino UNO the sketch called ** Arduino as ISP **
 - connects your Arduino Pro Micro to the Arduino UNO through the MISO MOSI pins.
-- burn the bootloader on the Arduino Pro Micro
+- burn the HackMidiMask_HackPad bootloader on the Arduino Pro Micro via the Arduino UNO
 - upload the preliminary sketch using the command "Upload code via ISP"
-- connect the Arduino pro micro via usb and select the com
+- connect the Arduino pro micro via usb and select the COM port
-- open the serial monitor and press Enter
+- open the Serial Monitor and press ENTER
-- follow the instruction on the Serial Monitor to initialize the internal EEEPROM
+- follow the instruction on the Serial Monitor to initialize the internal EEPROM
-- follow the instruction on the Serial Monitor to initialize the external EEEPROM
+- follow the instruction on the Serial Monitor to initialize the external EEPROM
 - select the COM port of Arduino UNO board
 - upload the HackPad source code using the command "Upload code via ISP" Here you can find: